"Getting ahead in the Book"

 “Getting ahead in the book” is not a priority of mine but playing the current pieces really well with a solid technique and with ease is my priority.

-Also revising the already learnt repertoire is my priority and being able to play the group pieces with the same skill as the solo pieces is my priority.
+Also revising the already learned repertoire is my priority and being able to play the group pieces with the same skill as the solo pieces is my priority.

 When the student plays it but, for example, the sound shows that there isn't enough contact of the bow with the string and there isn't the desired ringing sound I would expect from a book 2 player, I say: “That was a very good book 1 player performance, now give me a book 2 player performance.”